Bearing Rollers Information

 - Gearboxes and engine motors

-Spherical bearing rollers: Devices featuring two rows of spherical (barrel-shaped) units between rings are suitable in heavy-load applications that experience substantial misalignment due to mounting or shaft deflection, as well as alternating directions of axial loads.
-The ability to self-align and withstand increased shock loads enables full-capacity loading even if shaft deflection occurs.
+Spherical rollers - Spherical rollers used in spherical roller bearings are barrel-shaped, or crowned.
+They are used in a two row configuration between inner and outer bearing rings with similary shaped raceways.
+They are suitable for use in heavy-load applications that experience substantial misalignment due to mounting or shaft deflection, as well as alternating directions of axial loads.
+The shape of the roller provides the ability to self-align and withstand increased shock loads enables full-capacity loading even if shaft deflection occurs.
 Spherical roller bearings serve similar purposes as self-aligning ball bearings and convey heavy loads at low speeds.
-They are used in a vast array of applications:
+They are used in a vast array of applications, including: